kautsiitd/Unsupervised-Decomposition-of-a-Multi-Author-Document/README.md

 - Implemented and evaluated the hypothesis that training the GMM on filtered "pure" segments (rather than all segments) improves classifier reliability
 - Led the writing of the paper, under the guidance of co-author Sayantan Sengupta (a prospective Ph.D. student under Prof. Mausam at the time)

-## References

-- Akiva, N., & Koppel, M. (2013).
-A generic unsupervised method for decomposing multi-author documents.
-- Aldebei, K., He, X., & Yang, J. Unsupervised Decomposition of a Multi-Author Document Based on Naive-Bayesian Model. *ACL*.
-- Tschuggnall, M., & Specht, G. Automatic Decomposition of Multi-Author Documents Using Grammar Analysis.
-University of Innsbruck.

-See the [paper](./paper.pdf) for the full reference list.

 ## Requirements

   * python (>2.7.11)